Discrete approximations for sums of m-dependent random variables: The setup

+We use symbol $C$ to denote all (in general, different) positive absolute constants.
+We use symbols $\theta$ and $\Theta$ to denote all real or complex quantities satisfying $\ab{\theta}\leqslant 1$ and all measures of finite variation satisfying $\norm{\Theta}=1$, respectively.

-Next we define Poisson and compound Poisson approximations of this paper.
+Next we define approximations of this paper.
 Let

-Here $a=\lfloor -2\Gamma_2\rfloor$ and $\tilde\delta$ are integer part and fractional part of $-2\Gamma_2$, respectively, that is $-2\Gamma_2=a+\tilde\delta, \quad a\in\ZZ,\quad 0\leqslant \tilde\delta<1.$ It is easy to see, that $\Pois(\Gamma_1)$ is Poisson distribution with parameter $\Gamma_1$. $\TP$ is called translated Poisson and was introduced in \citep{Kru86}, see also \citep{BC02}, \citep{BCH04}, \citep{Rol05}, \citep{Rol07}, \citep{Daly12} and the references therein.
-In general, $\G$ is signed measure, since $\Gamma_2$ can be negative.
-Signed compound Poisson measures similar to $\G$ are used in numerous papers, see \citep{BC02}, \citep{BaXi99}, \citep{CV10}, \citep{Hi86}, \citep{Roo03}, and the references therein.
-In comparison to the Poisson distribution, the main benefit of $\G$ and $\TP$ is matching of two moments, which then allows for the accuracy comparable to the one achieved by the normal approximation.
+It is easy to see that $\Pois(\Gamma_1)$ is Poisson distribution with parameter $\Gamma_1$.
+In general, $\G$ is a signed measure, since $\Gamma_2$ can be negative.
+Signed compound Poisson measures similar to $\G$ are used in numerous papers, see \citep{BC02}, \citep{BaXi99}, \citep{CV10}, \citep{Roo03}, and the references therein.
+In comparison to the Poisson distribution, the main benefit of $\G$ is matching of two moments, which then allows for the accuracy comparable to the one achieved by the normal approximation.
 This fact is illustrated in the next two sections.
 From a practical point of view, signed measures are not always convenient to use, since for calculation of their 'probabilities' one needs inverse Fourier transform or recursive algorithms.
 Therefore, we also prove estimates for such widely used distributions as binomial and negative binomial.
 We define the binomial distribution of this paper as

 Here, we use $\floor{\tilde N}$ to denote the integer part of $\tilde N$, that is, $\tilde N = N+\epsilon$, for some $ 0\leq \epsilon <1$.
 Also, we define negative binomial distribution and choose its parameters in the following way: